ctb/titus-blog/src/2014-davis-and-training.rst

 I don't expect to fully spool up before fall 2015, but I wanted to start outlining my thoughts.

-The ideas below came from conversations with Tracy Teal, a Software Carpentry instructor who is one of the people driving Data Carpentry, and who also was one of the `EDAMAME course instructors
+The ideas below came in large part from conversations with Tracy Teal, a Software Carpentry instructor who is one of the people driving Data Carpentry, and who also was one of the `EDAMAME course instructors
 <http://edamame-course.org>`__.

 How much training, how often, and to whom?